justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 ### Effect of Regular Feeding

-Taking only a select number of days, there is a clearer trend to be seen!
+Taking only a select number of days, there is a clearer trend to be seen.
 We started to regularly feed it, and the graph below shows how the growth magnitude and rate increase over feedings.

 On May 29th, we began to feed our sourdough starter after many months of sporadic feeding.
-With the June 10th growth (and visually correcting for the step at 6 hours), the rate of growth looks to be more exponential-like rather than more linear-like, as the other two feedings show.
+With the June 10th growth, it starts later but rises to ~80%.
+The ideal target is to double or triple in size, but hopefully that time will come with even more regular feeding.

 {{<img-span caption="We can see that regularly feeding the sourdough starter greatly increases its rate and growth." src="/imgs/blog-imgs/sourdough-starter-monitor/Levain Growth Over Time (Regular Feeding).png" >}}